akando42/next-map/public/content/posts/10-17/index.md

 Maybe when it gets really dark, the sunrise is just a few hours away.

 ### Long Sailing Journey to Easter Island of Haplogroup M7
-M7 MtDNA Haplogroup originated from Southeast Asia and spread North to South Siberia and East to Easter Island and South America.
+M7 Y-DNA Haplogroup originated from Southeast Asia and spread North to South Siberia and East to Easter Island and South America.

-Modern day mtDna M7 individuals can be found in high concentration in Myanmar, Thailand, Vietnam, Japan, Korea, Taiwan, Philippine, Altan people near Altai mountain and Polynesians population in the Pacific Ocean.
+Modern day Y-DNA M7 individuals can be found in high concentration in Myanmar, Thailand, Vietnam, Japan, Korea, Taiwan, Philippine, Altan people near Altai mountain and Polynesians population in the Pacific Ocean.

 Maybe our ancestors, the Aquatic ape descendants, were very adventurous people, great at swimming, fishing, sailing and want to keep sailing East, where the Sun rises, to have the chance to meet the Golden Sun god.
 So they started their journey from Mandalay, Myanmar where Rambo 4 was filmed to Easter Island, Chile.